Social Anxiety Disorder - Symptoms and Treatment 2026

 Neurobiology of Social Anxiety Disorder:

-Dysregulation of neurotransmitter function in the brain is thought to play a key role in Social Phobia (SP).
-Specifically, dopamine (DA), serotonin (SE), and / or GABA dysfunction are hypothosized in most cases of SP. in varying degrees depending on the individual.
-The MAOI antidepressant "phenelzine" (Nardil) uniquely boosts levels of all three - and is probably the single most effective (single drug) treatment for Social Phobia.
+Dysregulation of neurotransmitter function in the brain is thought to play a key role in Social Anxiety Disorder (SAD).
+Specifically, dopamine (DA), serotonin (SE), and / or GABA dysfunction are hypothosized in most cases of SAD. in varying degrees depending on the individual.
+The MAOI antidepressant "phenelzine" (Nardil) uniquely boosts levels of all three - and is probably the single most effective (single drug) treatment for Social Anxiety Disorder.

 Since the 1990's, evidence has emerged that an area of the brain called the striatum is different in patients with generalized Social Anxiety Disorder.
 More recent studies have switched focus to the amygdala, where evidence of abnormality accumulates.
 The amygdala is a core "primitive" part of the brain where many "automatic" animal type functions are regulated or controlled, such as fear and startle response, anxiety, sex, and aggression.